kubeflow/website/content/docs/gke/authentication.md

 You have two options for authenticating the `gcloud` command:

+- You can use a **user account** to authenticate using a Google account (typically Gmail).
+You can register a user account using [`gcloud auth login`](https://cloud.google.com/sdk/gcloud/reference/auth/login), which brings up a browser window to start the familiar Google authentication flow.

 - You can create a **service account** within your GCP project.
 You can then [download a `.json` key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) associated with the account, and run the
 [`gcloud auth activate-service-account`](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account)
 command to authenticate your `gcloud` session.
-This is the recommended way to authenticate with GCP.

-- You can use a **user account** to authenticate using a Google account (typically Gmail).
-You can register a user account using [`gcloud auth login`](https://cloud.google.com/sdk/gcloud/reference/auth/login), which brings up a browser window to start the familiar Google authentication flow.

 You can find more information in the [GCP docs](https://cloud.google.com/sdk/docs/authorizing).